Application of blockchain for secure data transmission in distributed state estimation: Problem formulation

 \item The stack holds small local variables, and here the computations happen.
 This data can only hold a limited amount of values up to 1024 small local variables.

-\item Logs store data but may not be considered memory type as it is not written on a transaction but blocks.
-Logs store data in an indexed structure with mapping, and with filters, specific data can be accessed.
+\item Logs store data in an indexed structure with mapping, and with filters, specific data can be accessed.
 Logs are inaccessible to contract but are mainly used for events that occur on the BC. \end{itemize}